 1. Key messages

-• In February 2023, around one out of 6 young people (18-29 years old) reported having seriously considered suicide during the last 12 months.
+- In November 2023, more than one in six young people (aged 18-29) said they had seriously considered suicide in the last 12 months.

-• While more women consider and attempt to commit suicide, more men succeed: 1260 suicides were recorded in men and 475 in women in 2020.
+- While more women consider and attempt suicide, more men succeed: 1174 suicides were recorded among men and 467 among women in 2021.

 Percentage of men aged 18 and over having had suicidal thoughts in the last 12 months, by age group, Belgium, 2021-2023